repyh/download-manager/README.md

 ## ✨ Features

 - 📥 Download files from the web with ease
-- ⏸️ Pause and resume downloads
 - 🚀 Accelerate downloads with multi-connection downloading
 - 📊 Monitor download progress with real-time statistics
 - 🗂️ Organize downloads in categories
 - 🌙 Light/Dark theme support
 - 🔔 Notification when downloads complete

+## 🔨 In-development

+- Pause and resumes.
+- Multi-file downloads.

 ## 🚀 Installation